ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: toc-services="vpc, virtual-servers"}
 {: toc-completion-time="45m"}

 To implement a data center transformation, the RackWare Management Module (RMM) migration solution provides a seamless virtual-to-virtual replatforming for VMware virtual machine (VM) to {{site.data.keyword.cloud}} virtual server instance migration.
 It allows the adoption of existing capabilities of {{site.data.keyword.cloud_notm}}.
-Its intuitive GUI allows you to move the OS, application, and data from VMware ESXi to {{site.data.keyword.vpc_short}} virtual server instance.
+Use its intuitive GUI to move the OS, application, and data from VMware ESXi to {{site.data.keyword.vpc_short}} virtual server instance.
 {: shortdesc}

-This guide shows you how to complete a migration from your on-premises VMware VM to {{site.data.keyword.vpc_short}}.
+Follow the steps to complete a migration from your on-premises VMware VM to {{site.data.keyword.vpc_short}}.

 ## Supported operating systems
 {: #supported-operating-systems-vmware}